Browsing Tag

 Lesson #2: Learn to let go when it’s time to let go.

-I have gotten in the habit, from moving frequently early in my marriage, of annually going through everything I own & asking myself: Does this still serve my highest good?
-In other words, do I really need & want it?
+I have gotten in the habit, from moving frequently early in my marriage, of annually going through everything I own and asking myself: Does this still serve my highest good?
+In other words, do I really need and want it?
 Do I use it regularly?
 Does it have a place in my home?
 In my life?
 Do I really love it?
 Is it really important to me?
 Can I afford it?
 Is keeping it or maintaining it costing me more time, energy or money than it’s worth or that I can easily afford?
-Anything I’m unsure of, I actually ask Spirit if it is time to let it go & I wait for an answer.
+Anything I’m unsure of, I actually ask Spirit if it is time to let it go and I wait for an answer.
 Yes, you will get an answer.
 These are also good questions to ask yourself before you bring home anything else.
 If, at any other time during the year, I begin to feel overwhelmed by my things then I take that as a sign it’s time to let something go.

 May You Live, Love & Laugh in the Light of God, Dawn